-Danielle began her career as a forensic psychologist, working in private practice, with the courts, and in the justice system across New South Wales (NSW) and Victoria.
-She then entered the community services sector and held leadership roles for seven years, overseeing community and residential programs focused on AOD, community aged care, homelessness, emergency relief, financial counselling and allied health.
-She has been a guest speaker at Deakin University, supporting new psychologists in the community services and justice sectors.
-Her master’s degree research into offender readiness for treatment was integrated into Corrective Services NSW policy.
+Danielle began her career as a forensic psychologist, working in private practice, with the courts, and in the justice system in New South Wales and Victoria.
+She then entered the community services sector and held leadership roles for seven years, overseeing community and residential programs focused on alcohol and other drugs (AOD), community aged care, homelessness, emergency relief, financial counselling and allied health.

 Danielle holds a Master of Forensic Psychology, qualifications in AOD and a Diploma of Management and Leadership.